garychou/postindustrial/docs/year-5/README.md

 </ImageCaption>

-**Christina**: On the other hand, I have also seen many people—maybe more people—who *do* genuinely care about their projects bail.
+**C:** On the other hand, I have also seen many people—maybe more people—who *do* genuinely care about their projects bail.

 **G:** There are a lot of reasons why this may happen.
 You may care too much and be overwhelmed.
 You may be so invested in your idea that you’ll do anything to prevent its failure, including dragging your feet and sabotaging the project.
 Or, maybe it’s just not the right time.